ucgmsim/workflow/wiki/Using-Workflow.md

 ## Installing the Workflow

-To install the workflow to run invoke
+To install the workflow invoke:

 ``` shell
 cylc install tutorial